-A hotel reservation system manages the entire booking process from search to check in.
-It connects availability, pricing, payments, and operations in real time.
+A hotel reservation system manages the complete booking process from guest search to check in.
+It connects room availability, pricing, payments, guest details, confirmations, and hotel operations in real time.

 What is a hotel reservation system